 [An article has not been written yet.]

-Packera anonyma description by Thomas H. Kent, not updated.
+Packera anonyma description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.

 12/12/2020 · By Jacquelyn Boyt ID is uncertain